Johanx22x/fire-prevention-device/paper/04-ProblemSolution.md

 of the device, as well as the connected components.
-The data transmitted by the device during its functioning will be gathered and processed by a computer, showing the information regarding the temperature, humidity and gas of the environment close to the Arduino UNO board, as well as the sound frequencies detected by the sound spectrum sensor.
+The data transmitted by the device during its functioning will be gathered and processed by an application, showing the information regarding the temperature, humidity and gas of the environment close to the Arduino UNO board, as well as the sound frequencies detected by the sound spectrum sensor.

+The application will provide various options to fulfill the kind of information is required at any given moment, whether the humidity is needed, or any other aspect of information.

 ## Description